V4Fire/Client/src/components/super/i-input/README.md

 Any converter can return a promise.
 In the case of a list of converters, they are waiting to resolve the previous invoking.

-Also, any converter can return the `Maybe` monad (all errors transform to undefined).
+Any converter can return a promise.
+In the case of an iterable of converters, they will wait for the previous call to resolve.
+Also, any transformer can return the `Maybe` monad.
 It helps to combine validators and converters.

 ```
 < b-input :validators = ['required'] | :formConverter = [toProtobuf.option(), zip.option()]
 ```

+#### [cache]

+If false, then the component value won't be cached by the associated form.
+Caching means that if the component value hasn't changed since the last time the form was submitted, it won't be resubmitted.

 ### Loading data from a provider

-Because the class extends from [[iData]], all input component can load own data from providers.
+Because the class extends from [[iData]], all form components can load their own data from providers.
 By default, if the loaded data is a dictionary, it will be mapped to the component properties.
 Otherwise, it will be set as a component value.
 You can re-define this logic by overriding the `initRemoteData` method.